MicrosoftDocs/nav-content/dynamics-nav-app/purchasing-setup-purchasing.md

 ---
-title: Overview of Tasks to Set Up Purchasing | Microsoft Docs
+title: Overview of Tasks to Set Up Purchasing
 description: Describes the tasks to define your company's procurement policies and set up your purchasing processes.
 services: project-madeira
 documentationcenter: ''